 Other animals endemic to Palawan:

-Wild pigs and calamian deer are also in the sanctuary.
-All the animals here are Filipinos because the original animals we imported from Africa are all dead, leaving their babies which are naturally born citizens of Calauit.
+Wild pigs and Calamian deer are also in the sanctuary.
+All the animals here are Filipinos because the original animals we imported from Africa are all dead, leaving their babies which are natural born citizens of Calauit.

 You may also like to read Travel Guide to Coron